eldun/.vim/README.md

 This repo exists to allow me to use my custom vim config on any device.

-I'm trying to stay away from plugins, useful as they may be.

 Any additions that require explanation will be addressed in the next section.

 Initial setup completed following [this guide](https://www.freecodecamp.org/news/vimrc-configuration-guide-customize-your-vim-editor/) at [freecodecamp.com](freecodecamp.com)